-5.2.4 Carer's Leave
+5.2.3 Carer's Leave

-- (a) An employee is entitled to carer's leave for the purpose of caring for a member of the employee's immediate family or a member of the employee's household who is ill and requires the employee's care and support.
+- (a) An employee is entitled to carer's leave for the purpose of caring for a member of the employee's immediate family or a member of the employee's household who is ill or where an unexpected emergency arises in relation to the person and requires the employee's care and support.
+An employee is entitled to take carer's leave for the purpose to care for or support a person who has experienced domestic violence.
 However, an employee is not entitled to take carer's leave for a particular period if another person has taken leave to care for the person for the same period. - (b) An employee is also entitled to carer's leave for the purpose of caring for a member of the employee's immediate family or a member of the employee's household who is attending medical appointments relating to an illness, incapacity or the prevention of such illness or incapacity e.g. annual health checks, pre-natal appointments etc. - (c) An employee is not entitled to take carers leave for a particular period if another person has taken leave to care for the person for the same period.

-An employee shall be entitled to take up to five (5) days carers leave within a financial year without a doctors certificate, providing any absence of carer's leave that exceeds two (2) consecutive working days is supported by the production of a medical certificate from a duly qualified health practitioner or other evidence of illness satisfactory to the employer.
+An employee shall be entitled to take up to five (5) days carers leave within a financial year without a doctors certificate or other evidence satisfactory to the Employer, providing any absence of carer's leave that exceeds two (2) consecutive working days is supported by the production of a medical certificate from a duly qualified health practitioner or other evidence of illness satisfactory to the employer.